-The face value of each Equity Share is $\gtrless 10/-$ each and the Issue Price at the lower end of the Price Band is $\gtrless [\bullet]$ per Equity Share and at the higher end of the Price Band is $\gtrless [\bullet]$ per Equity Share.
-The Anchor Investor Issue Price is $\gtrless [\bullet]$ per Equity Share.
+The face value of each Equity Share is ₹10/- each and the Issue Price at the lower end of the Price Band is ₹51/- per Equity Share and at the higher end of the Price Band is ₹54/- per Equity Share.
+The Anchor Investor Issue Price is ₹54/- per Equity Share.

-The Price Band and the minimum Bid Lot will be decided by our Company in consultation with the Book Running Lead Manager and published by our Company in all editions of $[\bullet]$, a widely circulated English national daily newspaper, all editions of $[\bullet]$, a widely circulated Hindi national daily newspaper, and all editions of $[\bullet]$, a widely circulated Marathi daily newspaper (Marathi being the regional language of Maharashtra, where our Registered Office is located), at least two Working Days prior to the Bid / Issue Opening Date, and shall be made available to the Stock Exchange for the purpose of uploading the same on their website.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price shall be pre-filled in the Bid-cum-Application Forms available at the respective website of the Stock Exchange.
-The Issue Price shall be determined by our Company, in consultation with the BRLM, after the Bid / Issue Closing Date, on the basis of assessment of market demand for Equity Shares offered by way of the Book Building Process.
+The Price Band and the minimum Bid Lot was decided by our Company in consultation with the Book Running Lead Manager and published by our Company in all editions of Financial Express, a widely circulated English national daily newspaper, all editions of Janasatta, a widely circulated Hindi national daily newspaper, and all editions of Pratahakal, a widely circulated Marathi daily newspaper (Marathi being the regional language of Maharashtra, where our Registered Office is located), and was made available to the Stock Exchange for the purpose of uploading the same on their website.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price was pre-filled in the Bid-cum-Application Forms available at the respective website of the Stock Exchange.
+The Issue Price was determined by our Company, in consultation with the BRLM, after the Bid / Issue Closing Date, on the basis of assessment of market demand for Equity Shares offered by way of the Book Building Process.